gshanemiller/rdpmc/README.md

 * Overflow detector
 * Well documented
 * Handles thread pinning if requested
+* example program optionally accepts a configuration file of counter configs using named choices only
 * Simpler than [PAPI](https://icl.cs.utk.edu/papi/), [Nanobench](https://github.com/martinus/nanobench), and [PCM](https://github.com/opcm/pcm)
 by one or two orders of 10.
 Now, to be fair, PCM does a heck of a lot more.
 But for benchmarking ADTs in which one is principally intertested in cache misses and executions retired, this API is much more natural.